A. Surgical Services

 B. Out Rotations

-The surgical resident can take two to three out rotations during his four-year residency program.
+The surgical resident can take two to three out rotations during his five-year residency program.
 Out rotations are rotations at other institutions, or rotations through other departments at Botsford Hospital.
 All out rotations are taken the second and third years of the residency program unless otherwise approved by the Program Director.
-No out rotations are permitted in the first or fourth year.
+No out rotations are permitted in the first or fifth year.

 All out rotations requests are submitted to the Program Director for approval at least two months prior to the starting date of the rotation.